Jet Set Go!: Musical numbers

 ‡ Cabin Fever was written for the 2009 production at Jermyn Street Theatre, and remains in the published version.

-Cast and Creative
+Cast and creative

 The original Edinburgh / Theatre 503 production was directed and choreographed by Luke Sheppard, designed by Katie Bellman with costumes by Enver Chakartash.
-The Jermyn Street Theatre production was again directed and choreographed by Luke Sheppard and designed by Mikes Lees.
+The Jermyn Street Theatre production was again directed and choreographed by Luke Sheppard and designed by Mike Lees.

 Critical reception

 Jet Set Go! received positive reviews both in Edinburgh and London.
 Of the printed press, Dominic Cavendish in The Daily Telegraph described it as ‘a delightful, inventive and witty new musical’ and Jay Richardson in The Scotsman wrote 'Jet Set Go! is one of those rare, unexpected delights'.

 The 2009 production at Jermyn Street Theatre received Time Out's Critics’ Choice, with Time Out describing it as On the Town for the budget airline generation'.

 The online press were equally enthusiastic.
 Whatsonstage.com wrote "this shiny, happy, high flying show deserves a long haul and should become a cult must see" and Broadwayworld.com called it "a sheer delight from take-off to landing.. a fantastic crowd-pleaser of a show".